 Other Key Things to Know About USAA Roadside Assistance

-It’s worth noting that USAA roadside assistance does not include services like battery replacement or extraction if your car is stuck in mud, snow, or water.
+It’s worth noting that USAA roadside assistance does not include battery replacement and only offers extraction if your car is stuck on or near a public road.
 Additionally, drivers will need to pay out of pocket for a new key or for the gas itself in the event of a lockout or refueling service call.

 Since USAA roadside assistance is fairly basic compared to the roadside assistance offered by most auto clubs, it might not be worth it for drivers who want robust coverage and extra perks.
 Plus, if you are not already a USAA member, you’ll need to qualify in order to get USAA car insurance with roadside assistance.